chihirobelmo/FalconBMS-Quick-Manual/BMS Quick Manual.md

 You can start BMS via stock launcher or you can install [Alternative Launcher](https://github.com/chihirobelmo/FalconBMS-Alternative-Launcher)

 Falcon BMS Alternative Launcher is a replacement for stock BMS launcher including key/axis mapping feature.
 It can configure and save BMS SETUP per Joysticks.
-When you launch BMS through this app, it auto-generates proper setup files and overwrites them for current device order before BMS find them changed and initialize your setup.
+When you launch BMS through this app, it auto-generates proper setup files and overwrites them for current device order.
 You don't have to worry about SETUP mixing up DX order nor resets axis setups even if device sort or numbers have been changed.

 However, this chapter will describe how to setup BMS with the stock launcher.